 - Arthritis or tendonitis

 I always try to make sure my patients leave with a smile.
 We see each patient over the course of eight weeks, on average, so relationship building is a very important part of what we do.

 - Princess Filippi, certified hand specialist and occupational therapist

 Our hand therapists have a variety of tools and techniques at their disposal.
 Depending on your condition and goals, we may recommend one or several of the following treatments to improve the function of your arm or hand:

 - Activity plans designed to increase motion, dexterity and strength, including exercises you can practice at home

 - Daily living skills, including a work simulator to practice real-life hand tasks

 - Desensitization, sensory re-education and sensory compensation techniques

-- Therapeutic modalities for tissue and joint preconditioning to minimize pain and stiffness
+- Therapeutic modalities for tissue and joint preconditioning and mobilization to minimize pain and stiffness

 - Joint protection and energy conservation training